 Generally, although you will have to travel to see the Specialist, most centres try to do as much of the follow up care as they can through your own vet, especially if you have had to travel a long distance to get there.

 Appointments with a Specialist are generally much longer than at first opinion practices – you will have a lot of time to ask about the condition, the tests and what the outcome is likely to be.
 The Specialist will take time to explain in detail what will be done and how much it will cost.

-Remember a Certificate holder, or a CertAVP is not a Specialist.
-They are accredited as having done extra study in an area, but will not be a ‘consultant’ level like you would expect to find in a human hospital.
+Remember a Certificate holder, CertAVP or Advanced Practitioner is not a Specialist.
+They are accredited as having done extra study in an area, but will not be at ‘consultant’ level like you would expect to find in a human hospital.

 www.rcvs.org.uk Click on Find a Vet for information on Specialist qualifications and to find Specialists.
 This page also gives information on seeking a second opinion, or seeking referral to a Specialist.